 Lockdown Lunacy: Your Greatest Assets In Avoiding Stress and Anxiety During the Pandemic

-Lockdown Lunacy: Your Greatest Assets In Avoiding Stress and Anxiety During the Pandemic.
 Feeling anxious?
 Stressed?
 Irritable?
 Moody?
 First of all, don’t beat yourself up about it.
 It’s okay not to feel okay.
 Especially when we’re all in the throes of an international pandemic.
 We’ve been cooped up indoors for weeks now.
 We’ve been diligently practicing our social distancing, straining to keep the kids where they should be while under lockdown, and coping with the learning curve (and reduced paycheck) that comes with working from home.
 Under the circumstances, you’re doing an incredible job of keeping it together!

 But that doesn’t mean you don’t need and deserve a helping hand when it comes to reducing stress and easing your anxiety.
 Your home can either be your greatest ally or your greatest enemy when it comes to avoiding stress and anxiety.
-Here we’ll look at some items around the home which can do you a world of good…
+Here we’ll look at some items around the home that can do you a world of good…

 Your windows